senggan/Cleaning/CODEBOOK.md

 Output data are 68 columns.
 The description of each Columns are as follows:

 Column 3 to 68 has the range of value from -1.0 to 1.0.
-They are the mean of the mean or standard deviation of the specic measurement.
+They are the mean of the mean or standard deviation of the specific measurement.

 1. SubjectId - The value range for 1 to 30 corresponding to 30 subjects.